In early 2017, I set a goal for myself to do a single unassisted pull up. It’s October, and I’m still working on it. And that’s a win.

 - Physical environment

-Thanks for joining me for Step 13 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
-You can read what the series is all about here and catch up on past posts.
-If you don’t want to miss a thing, subscribe to get each one in your inbox.
+This article is Step 13 in the “31 Steps to a Healthier You” series, part of #Write31Days 2017.
+You can read other posts in the series here.